ak-skwaa-mahawk/Jiggler/README.md

+🏆 Milestone Achievements
+​Zero-Dependency Core: Bypassed maturin and Rust compiler blockages by sticking to standard http.server and native data types.
+​Self-Healing State definitions: Added a fallback mechanism that automatically bootstraps the database file if it gets wiped from the file system.
+​Proactive Boundary Protection: Leveraged lookahead calculations to ensure the scheduler refuses to balance workloads if doing so would cause a cascading overload on the destination domain.
 Summary of Features Built
 ​Environmental Independence: Sidestepped broken package manifests and platform compilation loops by stripping out external dependencies in favor of native core tools (http.server, urllib.parse, sqlite3).
 ​Dynamic Workload Lifecycles: Hooked clean, atomic HTTP handlers allowing the kernel engine to inject (POST), move (POST), and destroy (DELETE) independent execution tracking instances on demand.